 22 Brainy Ways to Use Dryer Sheets at Home

-You can see much more clearly when you’re sawing and sanding if you first rub your plastic safety glasses and face shields with a used fabric softener sheet.
-The exact physics is a matter of discussion, but this makes wood dust a lot less clingy.
+You can see much more clearly when you’re sawing and sanding if you first rub your plastic safety glasses and face shields with a used fabric softener sheet, which makes wood dust a lot less clingy.
 The key is to use a sheet that’s been through a drying cycle.
 It’ll be gentler and less laden with softener.
-Thanks to Travis Larson for this demystifying tip.
-Who doesn’t love making dust in the workshop?
+Thanks to Family Handyman writer Travis Larson for this demystifying tip.
 Here are 41 genius sanding tips you need to know.

 Bugs On a Car